dmbarbour/awelon/AboutABC.md

         "Text
         ~

 Text is not a distinct type for ABC.
-Rather, text is understood as a compact representation for introducing a list of small integers (range 0..1114111).
-The above text essentially means `#3#116l#120l#101l#84l`, which would have the type:
+Rather, text is understood as a compact representation for introducing a list of small integers (range 0..1114111, from UTF-8).
+The typical model for a list is: `µL.(1+(a*L))`.

-        e → (N(84) * (N(101) * (N(120) * (N(116) * N(3)) ))) * e

-The terminal `3` for a list of text is arbitrary, chosen for its meaning as ETX (end text) in C0.
-By convention, ABC systems use list terminators as weak type indicators to support visualization, debugging, and dependent typing.

 *NOTE:* ABC's representation of text is simplistic.
-Text manipulation demands precise knowledge of the characters (ligatures, combining marks, etc.), and benefits from a more sophisticated representation than a flat list of numbers.
+Real text manipulation demands precise knowledge of the characters (ligatures, combining marks, etc.), and benefits from a more sophisticated representation than a flat list of numbers.
 However, ABC's representation of text is sufficient for identifiers, embedded DSLs, and so on.

 ### Identity